 9 Myths Recruiting Services Would Like You to Believe

-There is a lot of misinformation and misunderstanding about what a recruiting services can do and what the value of a recruiting service are.
+There is a lot of misinformation and misunderstanding about what recruiting services can do and the value of their services.
 If you google recruiting services you will find very strong opinions and agendas.
 Here is what you will find:

 - Recruiting services will sell themselves and their worth.
 They will play heavily upon your emotions.